msushkov/kbp-el/doc/writing_extractors.md

 # Cleanup

-The `ext_cleanup` extractor cleans up the tables that will be populated by the extractors.
+The first extractor that needs to run is `ext_cleanup`.
+This extractor cleans up the tables that will be populated by the extractors.
 This extractor is defined in `application.conf` using the following code:

 ```bash
 ext_cleanup {